cgotelli/Metashape4Flumes/README.md

 ## Setup

+Before

-**Python:** You need Python (3.5, 3.6, 3.7 or 3.8[^1]).
+**Python:** You need Python (any version between 3.5 and 3.8[^1]).
 [Anaconda distribution](https://www.anaconda.com/distribution/) is recommended because it includes all the required libraries.
 When installing, if asked whether the installer should initialize Anaconda3, say "yes".
 Anaconda must be initialized upon install such that `python` can be called from the command line.
 A way to check is to simply enter `python` at your command prompt (CMD) and see if the resulting header info includes Anaconda and Python 3.
 If it doesn't, you may still need to initialize your Conda install.

-**Metashape:** You must install the Metashape Python 3 module (Metashape version 1.8.1).
+**Metashape:** You must install the Metashape Professional Edition and Metashape Python 3 module (version 1.8.1).
 Download the [current \*.whl file](https://www.agisoft.com/downloads/installer/) and install it following [these instructions](https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module) (using the name of the .whl file that you downloaded).

 **MATLAB[^2]:** Any basic version of Matlab is useful.
 No extra toolboxes are required.